ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 Assumptions
 -----------

--   The Exchange EWS Protocol Test Suites are not designed to run multi-protocol user scenarios, but rather provide a way to exercise certain operations documented in a technical specification.
+-   Exchange EWS Protocol Test Suites are not designed to run multi-protocol user scenarios, but rather to provide a way to exercise certain operations documented in a technical specification.

--   The test suites are functional tests that verify the compatibility of the system under test (SUT) with a protocol implementation.
+-   The test suites are functional tests that verify the compatibility of the system under test (SUT) with protocol implementation.

--   The test suites do not cover every protocol requirement and in no way certify an implementation, even if all tests pass.
+-   The test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.

--   The test suites verify the server-side testable requirements; they do not verify the requirements related to client behaviors and server internal behaviors.
+-   The test suites verify the server-side testable requirements.
+They do not verify the requirements related to client behaviors and server internal behaviors.